DCC-EX/dcc-ex.github.io/docs/ex-commandstation/get-started/wifi-setup.rst

    |tinkerer| |engineer|

-   While it may be possible to run WiFi on an Uno, Nano or Pro Mini, it is currently not supported.
+   While it may be possible to run WiFi on an Uno, Nano or Pro Mini, it is not supported.
 The Uno simply does not have enough memory.

 What you will need (for WiFi)
 =============================

-* A |EX-CS| made on the from an **Arduino Mega** and an Motor Shield (from the previous page)
+* A |EX-CS| made on the from an **Arduino Mega** and a Motor Driver (from the previous page)
 * A WiFi board
 * Two (2) Male to Female Jumpers leads